lukenew2/toxic_media/README.md

 In 2017 the Civil Comments platform shutdown and released their archive of over 2 million public comments for researchers to study in an effort to improve civility online.
 Jigsaw funded the annotation of this data by human raters.

-The column `target` is our toxicity label which contains a number between 0-1 denoting the fraction of human labelers that believed the comment would make someone else leave a conversation.
+The column `toxicity` is our toxicity label which contains a number between 0-1 denoting the fraction of human labelers that believed the comment would make someone else leave a conversation.

+For our analysis we'll define the comment as toxic (denoted 1) when the value of our target `toxicity` is greater than or equal to 0.5 otherwise we'll assign the instance to the negative class (denoted 0).

 There are a lot of additional labels denoting the fraction of human labelers who believed the comment depicted several other sub-toxic labels and whether specific identity groups were mentioned in the comment.
-These columns will be **removed** from our analysis because in the production evironment, our input data will only be the text of the comment.
+These columns will be **removed** from our analysis because we will not have access to this data in the production environment.

 ### Labeling Schema
 As mentioned on Kaggle, each comment was shown to up to 10 human labelers.
 The labelers were asked to rate how toxic each comment is.